 - If you are patient with your investments, they will compound and earn greater returns for you than a savings account

-- Investing can help you reach long-term financial goals such as children’s college or retirement goals
+- Investing can help you reach long-term financial goals such as paying for your children’s college or retirement goals

 - Investing offers you an opportunity to support businesses and causes that impact your community